 Adverse winds meant it took two days for the Saracen to leave Port Hamilton.
 The subsequent journey to Hakodadi was made in difficult sailing conditions, during which time Richards would have had concerns other than threatening weather and thick fog to consider.
 He would have been unsure of the supplies on offer in the Japanese port but, having been unable to replenish foodstuffs on the three islands, authorised another barrel of meat to be opened.
 This provided 40 pieces of pork.
 A cask of sugar was opened too and the contents, 226 lbs, carefully weighed before distribution.
 A restricted diet was always a cause of anxiety to the captain of any Royal Navy ship and, although Richards did not know it, there had been an outbreak of scurvy on La Sybille, a French frigate sailing with Stirling to the rendezvous in Hakodadi.
-This was so severe that the ship eventually had to turn back, an unfortunate situation which compounded difficulties caused when another French vessel, the Colbert, struck a rock and had to return to port for repairs.
+This was so severe the ship eventually had to turn back, an unfortunate situation which compounded difficulties caused when another French vessel, the Colbert, struck a rock and had to return to port for repairs.
 An officer, A.W.
 Habersham, sailing on the United States survey squadron steamer USS John Hancock, which was also making its way to Hakodadi, complained that he and his fellow officers had been compelled to live for eight months on salt beef, ditto pork and insipid meats with forty gallons of lime juice on hand to retard the arrival of scurvy.
 He and his compatriots looked forward to a break in the monotonous diet when they were presented with two chickens as they sailed along the coast of Japan but these, so he said, were so old and tough they proved impenetrable to even our scurvy threatened teeth.

 Besides deliberations over victuals Richards must also have been aware that as the Saracen sailed further north the possibility of meeting Russian ships would grow and may have been perturbed had he known that all the ships in Petropavlovsk, including the Aurora, had departed before Bruce arrived.
 There was, of course, the ever present threat of meeting pirates too and a careful watch was kept for the sails of vessels which might be hostile.
-However, all that appear to have been seen were a junk and, for the first time, an American whaler.
-Had an engagement taken place the Saracen would doubtless have put up a good fight and many sailors may have welcomed the opportunity to use their training in the use of the cutlass.
+However, all that appears to have been seen was a junk and, for the first time, an American whaler.
+Had an engagement with pirates taken place the Saracen would doubtless have put up a good fight and many sailors may have welcomed the opportunity to use their training in the use of the cutlass.

 The type of cutlass stored on the ship was probably of the 1845 pattern, with a slightly curved blade and a smooth bowl guard.
 These were not always used for practice, sticks often being substituted when two rows of sailors faced each other for training.
 However, it was important that each man was capable of using the real thing in action and once the cutlasses were issued the instructor would have insisted on repeating, again and again, movements that would facilitate ambidextrous handling of the weapon.
 The cut, guard and parry were all important but did not overshadow the importance of the thrust.
 Faster than the slashing cut a successful thrust would plunge the blade into the vital organs of an opponent and cause a wound that, at the least, could be difficult to treat and in many cases would prove fatal.
 However, useful though the drill may have been in maintaining morale, the crew of the Saracen had no opportunity to use a cutlass in a skirmish on the nine day voyage.

 After the Saracen passed into the Strait of Sangar she entered Hakodadi Bay, which was regarded, according to the 1858 edition of the China Pilot, published by the Admiralty, as spacious and beautiful.
-About four miles wide at the entrance and five miles deep it was for accessibility and safety … one of the finest in the world.
+About four miles wide at the entrance the bay ran inland for about five miles and was for accessibility and safety … one of the finest in the world.
 Praise indeed and lifted directly from ‘Narrative of the Expedition to China Seas and Japan 1852-54’ by Commodore Perry.
 A battery of guns stood on the western shore but these remained silent as the Saracen entered and after the anchor was dropped the guard boat which came alongside did not issue instructions that she should leave immediately.
 Until very recently this was the kind of reception foreign ships had been given but things had begun to change after Perry’s expedition and Hakodadi Bay itself had been surveyed by the United States Navy.
 Moreover, in April, the Sybille, Hornet and Bittern had visited the port on their way north.
 Commodore Elliot, who was in command, reported to Stirling that he had been well received and that a substantial number of officials had recently arrived from Edo under a new governor who could overrule the local daimyo.
 Although there was no sign of the British squadron when the Saracen arrived, as they had left to seek the Russians, another Western vessel, which was recorded as an American merchant brig in the log, lay at anchor.

 How the Japanese officer who came on board the Saracen felt about the change in government policy towards Western powers is unknown but he must have already been aware of the strength of the United States Navy.
 Over the next few weeks, as Stirling concentrated his forces in Hakodadi, he must have realised just how powerful the Royal and French navies were too, especially in contrast to the forces Japan could muster.
 This consciousness of the current weakness of the Japanese position was, of course, something also felt in government circles and was the reason why Perry had been so successful.
 It was also why unequal treaties, under which the Edo authorities gave up currency, fiscal and tariff autonomy, were soon signed with the United States, Holland, Britain, France and other European states.
 Such concessions were made under duress and nurtured a determination to restrict, where possible, Western encroachment even though it was accepted that the only way to strengthen Japan was through the accelerated adoption and development of Western technology, ideas and processes.